-Luke Sbarra believes happy and successful client representation derives from proactive and hands-on legal management, aggressive legal work, and timely and accurate reporting.
-He is AV rated by Martindale-Hubbell, a member of the Federation of Defense and Corporate Counsel (FDCC), and a 2017 Business North Carolina Legal Elite in Litigation.
+Luke Sbarra believes successful client representation derives from proactive and hands-on legal management, aggressive legal work, and timely and accurate reporting.
+He is AV rated by Martindale-Hubbell, peer nominated and accepted into the Federation of Defense and Corporate Counsel (FDCC), and North Carolina peer lawyers voted him a 2017 and 2018 Business North Carolina Legal Elite in Litigation.

-He focuses his practice in the areas of professional liability, products liability, construction defect, premises, security, and liquor liability, and commercial litigation.
-His clients include individuals, businesses, commercial insurers, excess and surplus line insurers, and their insureds.
+Luke’s practice consists of professional liability, products liability, construction defect, premises liability and liquor liability, and commercial litigation.
+His clients include individuals, businesses, insurers, and their insureds.

 He and his wife have two children and have lived in Charlotte since 2000.
 When he is not working, Luke enjoys spending time with his family, exercising, reading, watching sports, and vacationing at the beach.